chrislawlor/jsonfield-validation/CONTRIBUTING.rst

     $ make test
     $ tox

    To get flake8 and tox, just pip install them into your virtualenv.
+Check ``tox.ini`` for the Python versions you'll need available.
+If you're using asdf_, simply run ``asdf install``.

 6. Commit your changes and push your branch to GitHub::